Draft Beer Profitability

-The net profit from a keg based on the aforementioned figures (after subtracting the wholesale cost of the keg) would be approximately $310-$340.
+The net profit from a keg based on the aforementioned figures (after subtracting the keg's wholesale cost) would be approximately $640-$700.

 The Profit from 5 Kegs/Week

-In a retail establishment if only five kegs a week are sold, a profit of over $80,000 a year in possible.
+If only five kegs a week are sold in a retail establishment, a profit of over $170,000 a year is possible.

 - 5 kegs/week X 52 = 260 kegs/year